mjhm/create-react-dapp/README.md

 ### Ethereum Main Network

-Once everything is tested thoroughly on Rinkeby, you'll want to deploy to the Ethereum Main Network.
+Once everything is tested thoroughly on Rinkeby, you'll (obviously) want to deploy to the Ethereum Main Network.
 No scripts are included for working with the "live" network, because if you are to this point you don't need to use the scripts as training wheels.

 > ⚠️ Deploying the scripts will cost you.
 At the time of this writing it's about $5, and each "vote" in the app costs about $0.10.
 However if you set your `gasPrice` too high it can cost you a lot more.
 So don't put your life savings into the account that you deploy from, and be careful how you set the `gas` and `gasPrice` parameters in [truffle.js](./template/dapp/truffle.js)

+## Troubleshooting

+### Installation

+1. Upgrade to node version >=8 and npm version >=5.2.0.
+The `create-react-dapp` script depends on `npx` which is included in the later versions of `npm`.
+2. Upgrade `create-react-app` to the latest version.
+Or even better uninstall it.
+You probably don't need it anymore since `npx create-react-app ...` loads and uses the most recent version of `create-react-app` on the fly.